Gata de Noche

 Gata de Noche (Night Cat) is the tenth album recorded by the Argentine rock band Vox Dei.

-In this album, Ricardo Soulé returned to the band.
+This LP marked Ricardo Soulé's return to the band.
 It was Vox Dei's last album for the first era, until their break-up in 1981.

 Background

-In early 1978, Ricardo Soulé returned to Vox Dei, due to lack of success had his solo album Vuelta a casa.
-Also it's the first and only album recorded for Polydor.
+In early 1978, Ricardo Soulé returned to the fold, due to lack of success with his solo album Vuelta a casa.
+It is also the first and only album the band recorded for Polydor.

-In 1980, Vox Dei prepared another project called "El Cid Campeador según Vox Dei", composed by six movements presented alive, but label Polydor refused the idea.

-Ricardo Soulé recorded the idea on his second solo album Romances de Gesta in 1982.
+In 1980, Vox Dei prepared another project called "El Cid Campeador según Vox Dei" (consisting of six movements presented as a live recording), but Polydor refused the idea.
+Soulé would later revive this idea for his second solo album Romances de Gesta in 1982.

 Track listing

 All songs written by Ricardo Soulé except where noted.